smithgeoffrey/go-coop/README.md

-# Bluegreen deploys with Jenkins, Docker & Go
+# Chicken Coop Automation with Jenkins, Docker & Go

 ### The Pipeline